hoodie/awesome-rust-testing/README.md

 **WANT TO HELP??** please help up by adding more things or even better: evaluating the things on the list
 * Are the things still maintained?
 Can we add badges here? short descriptions?
-Quality Control **PLEASE PUT ANY CHANGES INTO THIS HACKMD FOR NOW** https://hackmd.io/rmwsf13uTaeYaLpL4yno8A?both
+Quality Control

 ## Books
 * [awesome-mdbook (general)](https://github.com/softprops/awesome-mdbook)